 DO NOT use wood chips or ground bark for substrates.
 Walnut shell and orchid bark are toxic especially when wet.
 There are allot of substrates sold in pet shops today.
 Just because it’s sold in a pet shop does not mean it’s safe.
 Wood products can also cause irritation and harm mucus membranes.

 Your dragon needs a temperature gradient in his enclosure.
 One side should be between 75-85 degrees Fahrenheit, while the other should be 95-100 degrees.
 At night, the temperature should drop into the low 70s.
 The basking area should be between 100 and 105 degrees.

 Read more on bearded dragon temperature.

 Feeding bearded dragons the proper diet is very important.
 They’re omnivorous, so they eat fruits, vegetables, and insects.

 Adult bearded dragons need to be fed once daily.
 They need a varied diet in order to be healthy.
-Bearded Dragon diet should consist of live food such as crickets, dubia roaches, super worms, a small amount of fruits, vegetables, and a protein source.
-Of course, this is just a few of the food items they can have, and there are many more.
+Bearded Dragon’s diet should consist of live food such as crickets, dubia roaches, super worms, a small number of fruits, vegetables, and a protein source.
+Of course, these are just a few of the food items they can have, and there are many more.